Free Culture (book): Chapter 9. Collectors

 Lessig complained, "While much of twentieth-century culture was constructed through television, only a tiny portion of that culture is available for anyone to see today."
-Lessig suggests that this is a violation of the spirit of the letter of the constitution: Early American copyright law required copyright owners to deposit copies of their work in libraries.
+Lessig suggests that this is a violation of the spirit of the Constitution: Early American copyright law required copyright owners to deposit copies of their work in libraries.
 "These copies were intended both to facilitate the spread of knowledge and to assure that a copy of the work would be around once the copyright expired".

 However, starting with film in 1915 the government has allowed copyright holders to avoid depositing a copy permanently with the Library of Congress.
 As a result, most of the copyrighted material from the twentieth century is unavailable to the public in any form.

 This is starting to change.
 In 1996 Brewster Kahle founded the Internet Archive, a non-profit digital library to provide "universal access to all knowledge".

 However, congress continues to extend the copyright period.
 In 1790, a copyright lasted 14 years, and owners could get a 14-year extension for a fee.
 Since then, the copyright period was extended in 1831, 1909, 1954, 1971, 1976, 1988, 1992, 1994, and 1998.
 The media industry that got the previous extensions can be expected to try for yet another extension.